 LIVE MUSIC RETURNS WITH THE BIGGEST INDOOR EVENTS HELD IN AUSTRALIA SINCE MARCH

-With support from the wonderful Merci, Mercy, an affordable ticket price and a city of five million people eager for the return of live music, this is sure to be a night to remember.
-The Greatest Southern Nights concerts will be co-promoted by TEG Live and Live Nation, with support from the New South Wales Government, as part of its Great Southern Nights initiative to kick-start the recovery of the live music, hospitality and tourism industries which have been so dramatically impacted by the pandemic.
+With such a strong bill, an affordable ticket price and a city of five million people eager for the return of live music, this is sure to be a night to remember.
+The Greatest Southern Nights concerts will be co-promoted by TEG Live and Live Nation, with support from the New South Wales Government, and is part of the Great Southern Nights initiative to kick-start the recovery of the live music, hospitality and tourism industries which have been so dramatically impacted by the pandemic.

 This concert will be held with a commitment to a COVID Safe environment, with a reduced capacity of just over 6,000 in a venue that can normally hold around 21,000 fans.
 TEG Live and Live Nation will work closely with and comply with all requirements of the public health authorities in respect to these shows.
 While operating at reduced capacity, this event will mark the largest indoor music event held in Australia since the shutdown of the live entertainment industry in March, due to the pandemic.